nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="wrong">

-Client index cannot be larger than size of the displayed list.
+Client index cannot be larger than the size of the displayed list.
 No _client_ is deleted, and error details are displayed in the result display box.

 </box>